Example 4, Subsale of part

 - B enters into a subsale agreement to sell Plot 2 to C for £400,000.

-- At a single completion meeting the sales from A to B and from B to C complete; consideration of £400,000 is paid by C to B and consideration of £1 million is paid by B to A.
+- The sales from A to B and from B to C complete at the same time; consideration of £400,000 is paid by C to B and consideration of £1 million is paid by B to A.

 The intended outcome is that B should have to make a land transaction return for a transaction with consideration, on first principles, of £1 million but can include a claim for partial relief reducing the consideration to £600,000.
 C should have to make a land transaction return with consideration of £400,000.